Georgia Tech football is taking in, picking up new defensive scheme

 - safety Ketric Buffin becoming the first Midshipmen to ever intercept a pass in each of the first four games of the season in 2007;

 - cornerback Keenan Little becoming the first player in Navy history to score a defensive touchdown against both service academy opponents in the same season in 2006.

 A 1996 graduate of the Naval Academy, Speed was a standout on the gridiron for the Midshipmen.
 A four-year starter at safety, he finished his career with 260 tackles and five interceptions.

-In September of 1997, he reported to GOLF Company, 2nd Battalion, 7th Marines in Twenty-Nine Palms, Calif., and in July of 1998, went to Okinawa, Japan, for six months, where he was involved in exercise FOAL EAGLE in Korea.
+In September 1997, he reported to GOLF Company, 2nd Battalion, 7th Marines in Twenty-Nine Palms, Calif. and in July of 1998, went to Okinawa, Japan, for six months, where he was involved in exercise FOAL EAGLE in Korea.
 After working with the Army in Fort Erwin, Calif., for a month, Speed went to Africa for three months on a security mission for the U.S. Embassy in Nairobi, Kenya.

 Speed, and his wife, Ingrid, reside in Atlanta.

 |THE JOE SPEED FILE|

 |2006-09||Navy||Defensive Backs / JV Head Coach|